 - Label one bin with a happy face – this represents the markers that work.

-- Label the other bin with a sad face – this represents the markers that no longer work.
+- Label the other bin with a sad face, representing the markers that no longer work.

 - Allow your child to test and sort the markers – getting them involved is good.